-As mentioned earlier, words create images in the mind.
+As mentioned earlier, words create images within the mind.
 However, the same word can create different images for different people.
 For example, if someone says apple, one person might think of the fruit on a tree.
-But, for another person, the word apple creates the image of a large corporation that sells computers.
+For another person, the word apple creates the image of a large corporation that sells computers.
 Therefore, controlling the meaning of the image or brand is so important.

 Together words and symbols paint a picture of the connections to our thought patterns, values, beliefs, memories, and dreams.
-It’s all tied together, symbols as psychological principles are secret levers.
-So, this is how it is possible to manipulate thinking through triggering these levers.
+It’s all tied together; symbols as psychological principles are secret levers.
+This is how it is possible to manipulate thinking by triggering these levers.
 Get the picture?

 Leverage Brand and the Cognitive Links

 The basis of advertising is creating a problem and then providing a profitable solution.
-For instance, the cleaning product, “Mr. Clean” showed a dirty floor that only its cleaning solution could solve.
+For instance, the cleaning product, “Mr. Clean,” showed a dirty floor that only its cleaning solution could solve.
 This model comes directly from Western religion.
-Create the problem, an afterlife in hell, and then offer heaven as a solution for followers.
+Create the problem, an afterlife in hell, and then offer the solution, heaven.

 The discovery of how symbols access our core thinking processes is the key.
 So, by controlling the story, then you can also control the person.
-And, if you can reach critical mass acceptance of this message, you can use it to persuade large groups.
+If you can reach critical mass acceptance of this message, you can persuade large groups.
 In this way, it’s possible to leverage the brand so that people suspend common sense and logical reasoning.
 They will accept any message coming from the source controlling their values and beliefs.

 The Power of the Symbols that Trigger Fear

 The power of the symbol to trigger or manipulate thinking depends on the level of exposure to the propaganda.
 Therefore, religions focus on storytelling with symbolism.
 Stories can contain several types of symbols.
 Constant repetition of these powerful themes bonds the person to the belief system.
 This bonding often extends to the authority figures of the system.
-Once assimilation is complete followers will adopt almost any ideas that the leaders of the system want.
-They can mobilize people to act in ways that defy logic and basic moral instinct.
+Once assimilation is complete, followers will adopt almost any ideas that the leaders want.
+They can mobilize people to act out in ways that defy logic and basic moral instinct.